Acitulen/OmniVision/README.md

 - Can be enabled on any in-game TV.
 - Has three different layouts to display multiple cameras: 1x1, 2x2, 3x3.
 - You can enable CCTV mode by pressing **"Cameras"** button in the TV menu.
+- To adjust CCTV system, you need to select a layout configuration, choose a cell for a camera, then select the camera.